aschampion/heraclitus/notes.md

     - [x] Representation persistence
     - [ ] Resolving sufficient ancestry for materialized state
     - [ ] Producer policies for input and output representations
+      - [x] Call this ProductionRepresentationPolicy
+        - Producers should provide sets of representation capabilities for different internal production paths, identified somehow (names or ids, etc.)
+        - Like with ProductionPolicies, AG selects from among these by some manager, selected policy is stored w/ production version
+          - Could be partition-local or something, but really down the rabbit hole with that.
+For now uniform.
 - [ ] Goal: organize, e.g., postgres stores out of datatypes
 - [ ] Goal: branches/tags/reflist
 - [ ] Goal: artifact graph with producer: test fake dtypes `nodes` and `components`, with a producer that computes CCs of node arborescences